Nolan Gorman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in the league.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Pirates' 4.46 team ERA ranks 13th among all league pitching staffs.
+- The Pirates have a 4.33 team ERA that ranks 13th across all MLB pitching staffs.

-- Pirates pitchers combine to rank 17th in baseball in home runs allowed (17 total, 1.2 per game).
+- Pirates pitchers combine to rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Contreras (1-1) takes the mound for the Pirates to make his third start of the season.
+- Keller makes the start for the Pirates, his fourth of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- In his most recent time out on Monday, the righty tossed 3 1/3 innings against the Houston Astros, allowing seven earned runs while surrendering nine hits.
+- In his last appearance on Tuesday against the Houston Astros, the right-hander threw six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.